styled-system/styled-system/README.md

 ```

 The space utility converts shorthand margin and padding props to margin and padding CSS declarations.

-Numbers from 0-4 are converted to values on the [spacing scale](#spacing-scale).
+- Numbers from 0-4 (or the length of `theme.space`) are converted to values on the [spacing scale](#spacing-scale).
-Negative values can be used for negative margins.
+- Negative values can be used for negative margins.
-Numbers greater than 4 are converted to raw pixel values.
+- Numbers greater than the length of the `theme.space` array are converted to raw pixel values.
-String values are passed as raw CSS values.
+- String values are passed as raw CSS values.
-And array values are converted into [responsive values](#responsive-styles).
+- And array values are converted into [responsive values](#responsive-styles).

 Margin and padding props follow a shorthand syntax for specifying direction.